shafwatm/Chicago_Crime_Analysis_Application/README.md

 Open the terminal for wsgi.py and type 'flask run' to deploy the website.
 The link (address) to the application is in the terminal after it runs.
+All the code can be found in Chicago-Crime-Analysis-App/app/main.py